We provide a more comprehensive methodology for the conservation module, click here to view or download the Conservation Analytic Technical Guide.

 The General Conservation metrics give you a high-level understanding of the land cover changes on your project's Base Canvas or Painted Canvas.

 The terrestrial carbon storage model is focused on measurement of the stock change of carbon (C) in natural vegetation and soil.
-This change is associated with various land use changes and land management actions.
-The model is used to analyze the impact of land use change on above-ground carbon stock in grassland, shrubland, forested ecosystems, and below-ground carbon stock in all environments.
+This change is associated with various land use changes and land management actions in the landscape.
+The model analyzes the impact of land use change on above-ground carbon stock in grassland, shrubland, forested ecosystems, and below-ground stock in all environments.

 The Agriculture Theme is focused on the conversion of land to and from agricultural and non-agricultural uses.
-Broadly, metrics are classified into three groups—agricultural capacity, agricultural acreage, and agricultural production.
+Broadly, metrics are classified into three groups—agricultural production, agricultural acreage and agricultural capacity.

 - Agricultural capacity calculates the impact of development in areas considered important for agriculture.